ulisesbocchio/react-redux-boilerout/README.md

 The initial state of the **slice** is defined with the special **static** function `initialState`.

-Each method of the class receives the arguments passed to the action dispatcher when it was called, and the last argument is the current `state`.
+Each method of the class receives the arguments passed to the action dispatcher when it was called, and the FIRST argument is the current `state`.
 The method must then return the new state of the **slice**, just like you would with a regular reducer, without mutating the current state of course, instead you need to make sure it's a new instance with the appropriate changes.